OBOFoundry/purl.obolibrary.org/README.md

 The tool will refuse to overwrite existing YAML configuration files.
 If you are running a test server (see next section) you can test the configuration as you are migrating:

     make migrate-obi && make all test

-If no `prefix: /about/` is found, the tool will add an example entry pointing to Ontobee and exit with a warning.
-Check the example manually!

 ## Development and Testing